mhhollomon/gertrude/README.md

 ## Index subdirectory
 The subdirectory is named after the index itself.
 A B+ Tree structure is maintained.
 A tree node is represented by a file.
+Each file is given an integer id that that is also it namel

-The root node is called simply `root` - other nodes are assigned a 20 char nanoid similar to heap_id.
+The root node is `000`.

-An internal node is a tuple :
+An internal node is a dataclass :
-- kind indicator (internal)
+- kind indicator (I)
+- The node id (an integer)
 - A List of Tuples with :
     - key
-    - node name
+    - descendent node id

-A leaf node is a tuple :
+A leaf node is a dataclase :
-- kind indicator (leaf)
+- kind indicator (L)
-- A predecessor node name
-- A successor node name
+- The node id
 - A List of Tuples with :
     - key
-    - heap_id of the record
+    - heap_id of the record.

+Index nodes are managed by an LRU Cache that is shared across all indexes in the database.

 Fan out will be 1000 (probably).

-I may set the root to have infinite fan out so that the tree is never more than 2 layers deep.
-Even at 1000, 2 layers give you 500,000 records (with 50% fill)

 ## Example layout
 - my-database